MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 ### View run results in Azure Machine Learning workspace

-Submit flow run to cloud will return the portal url of the run.
-You can open the uri view the run results in the portal.
+Submit the flow run to the cloud to return the portal URL of the run.
+You can open the URL to view the run results in the portal.

-You can also use following command to view results for runs.
+You can also use following commands to view run results.

 #### Stream the logs